Enhanced Fish Freshness Classification with Incremental Handcrafted Feature Fusion

-In addition to re-implementing the experimental setup with data augmentation from Yildiz et al.~\cite{Yildiz2024}, we also evaluated our approach using the standard train-test split proposed by Prasetyo et al.~\cite{Prasetyo2022}, who reported a baseline accuracy of 63.21\% with their custom deep learning architecture, MB-BE (a modified MobileNetV1), on the original, non-augmented dataset.
+In addition to the replication experiments conducted under Protocol B, we further evaluated our approach under Protocol A using the standard train-test split proposed by Prasetyo et al.~\cite{Prasetyo2022}, who reported a baseline accuracy of 63.21\% with their custom deep learning architecture, MB-BE (a modified MobileNetV1), on the original, non-augmented dataset.

 The results, summarized in Table~\ref{tab:full_combined_features_results} and visualized in Figure~\ref{fig:compare2}, highlight the remarkable efficacy of our method in this setting as well.
 Our best-performing model, which combines the handcrafted feature set with a LightGBM classifier, achieved an accuracy of 77.56\%.
 This marks a substantial improvement of over 14 percentage points compared to the baseline established by Prasetyo et al. Other models in our study, such as ANN (74.72\%) and CatBoost (73.35\%), also comfortably surpassed the previous benchmark.